gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 We can also use paths as annotation assignment values.

-If there is _no annotation definition_ (there might be a warning for this), then the path cannot be resolved at all.
+If there is _no annotation definition_ (there might be a warning for this) then the path cannot be resolved at all.
 The same is true if the annotation type does not allow path values (then there might be a warning for this)